36 Helpful Tips To Prepare For Your C-Section

 - Meal plan ahead of time.
 Stock your pantry and fridge with items you will need immediately after coming home from the hospital.
 Assemble freezer meals for quick and simple meal preparation after birth.
 Ask local friends to create a meal train to bring prepared food to your home.

 - Pack a bag suitable for post-op care.
 Include high waisted pants and underwear that will sit far above your incision.
 Pack a couple of nightgowns to avoid having a waistband altogether.
+Even put together a postpartum basket to help make recovery at home easier.

 - Enjoy your supper the night before surgery.
 It will be the last big meal you have for a while.
 Choose foods that are satisfying and filling.
 Usually, you won’t be able to eat or drink anything 12 hours before surgery.
 So, take the time to enjoy your last supper before the operation.